KittyMac/Pamphlet/README.md

 For **DEBUG** builds, Pamphet dynamically loaded content relies on the pamphlet existing on the development system at ```/usr/local/bin/pamphlet``` or .
 When the resource is requested, its contents will be preprocessed using the CLI tool like this ```pamphlet preprocess /path/to/index.html```.

+### Differences from standard C Preprocessor

+#### Macros are processed inside of strings
-**NOTE: Since pamphlet preprocessing is meant to be used with any text resource (and not just C/C++ source code), the preprocessor has been modified to process all string and character literals.
-This allows you to put macros in strings and have them processed.**
+Since pamphlet preprocessing is meant to be used with any text resource (and not just C/C++ source code), the preprocessor has been modified to process all string and character literals.
+This allows you to put macros in strings and have them processed.

 **Example**